LUPAMBULUS

 Another experiment consisted of an analogous application of systemic constellation work.
 To apply this method, several people were first presented with the life of St. Wolfgang, the reasons for his invocation as a saint and the history of the priory of Wintringen, in which the mention of the saint also plays a role.

-To this end, several people were interviewed about the emotional impact of the sculpture and the X-ray images.
-These initial interviews revealed that prolonged contemplation of the sculpture and the X-ray images can trigger a reconnection to another time.
 The sculpture was accepted by all respondents as an equivalent representative of a lost contemporary depiction of St. Wolfgang in the Wintringen church.
 When asked which human traits the sculpture conveys - in the sense of character traits - on closer inspection, there was a surprising correspondence with the characteristics that are also attributed to St. Wolfgang, above all humanity, love, humility and wisdom.

 The poetic central idea